anilsblog/mypersonalblog/content/blog/reason-for-unhappiness/index.md

 > would be post it to social media if we wait and analyze things we will see
 > and understand the things from the perspective of another user.

-What I recommend is analyze the things first before posting, if you feel that even after speaking/analyzing things are going however then posting to social media is justified, heck you get greater customer support when you post things to social media.
+What I recommend is, analyze the things first before posting, if you feel that even after speaking/analyzing things are not improving, then posting to social media is justified, "Heck you get greater customer support when you post things to social media".

-And people read these outraged post must analyze things before we judge someone or pass a comment someone.
-The same thing happens with Whatsapp forwards, when someone forwards us any image a video analyses it first before forwarding the same to a group of people or any other person.
-What separates us from other animals is the ability to think critically use that ability once in a while.
+And people reading such posts written in a range must analyze things first before we judging someone or passing a comment someone.
+The same thing happens with Whatsapp forwards.
+When someone forwards you any image or a video analyse it first before forwarding the same to a group of people or any other person.
+What separates us from other animals is the ability to think critically.
+Use that ability once in a while.

 **Moral:** Misdirected happiness should never be directed towards outrage.

 #### News Media - Boon or Poison

-Journalism is seen as the fourth pillar of democracy, the ability of the journalist to investigate and present news to common people requires lots of dedication and will.
+Journalism is seen as the fourth pillar of democracy, the ability a journalist to investigate and present news to common people requires lots of dedication and will.
 But unfortunately, news media nowadays are not a reliable source of information.

-News media are turning into trial rooms, When in a country there already exists High courts and Supreme Courts.
-News media are running behind the culprit trying to trace the whereabouts of the culprit when there is already CBI, Police, and existing investigating agencies present.
+News media houses have turned into trial rooms, When in a country there already exists High courts and Supreme Courts.
+News media houses are running behind the culprit trying to trace the whereabouts of the culprit when there is already CBI, Police, and existing investigating agencies present.
 These are some of the signs where the reliability of News media must be questioned.

-But, the reality is the consumers/people want this content hence the news media are showing these, without people wanting it the news media won't publish such content.
+But, the reality is the consumers/people want such content hence the news media houses are showing them.
+The news media houses don't publish such content unless people want them to.

-That brings us to the end of my blog, my suggestion would be to stop seeing these content where such a circus is created in form of news when the news media realizes that such content will not be tolerated by the common man their ad revenue will dip and they will course correct themselves.
+That brings us to the end of my blog.
+My suggestion would be to stop seeing content where such a circus is created in form of news.
+When the news media houses realize that such content will not be tolerated by the common man andtheir ad revenue will dip, they will course correct themselves.

 **Moral:** Don't watch what you don't like.

 I would like to end the post by saying that happiness and unhappiness depend on how an individual deals with it.
-And one more interesting thing about humans is that we achieve happiness by solving problems, so instead of running away from problems if we embrace it and solve it out, our happiness will have no bounds.
+And one more interesting thing about humans beings is that we achieve happiness by solving our problems.
+So, next time instead of running away from problems if we have embrace it and solve it out.
+Our happiness will know no bounds.